-Catch Wrestling vs BJJ – they share a common ground: A grappling based martial art that uses takedowns, pinns, and submission to dominate an opponent.
+Catch Wrestling vs BJJ – they share a common ground: A grappling based martial art that uses takedowns, pins, and submission to dominate an opponent.:

 - Catch Wrestling (Catch) and Brazilian Jiu Jitsu (BJJ) both focus on grappling techniques but have different approaches and philosophies.